 What if our shop decides not to accept the offer?

 The choice belongs to the charity.
-A declined written valuation means the items are returned by tracked, insured delivery at no cost, and there is no fee for a valuation that does not end in a sale.
+A declined written valuation means the items are returned by tracked, signed-for delivery at no cost, and there is no fee for a valuation that does not end in a sale.

 When does the charity receive payment?